Ohio University College of Arts and Sciences

-The College of Arts & Sciences of Ohio University is a college of Ohio University, a public research university in Athens, Ohio.
-It is one of its eleven colleges and is centrally located in Wilson Hall on the College Green.
+The Ohio University College of Arts & Sciences is the college of arts and sciences at Ohio University, a public research university in Athens, Ohio.
+The original of the university's eleven academic colleges, it is centrally located in Wilson Hall on the College Green.
 The college features twenty organized academic departments.
 Additionally, it hosts two centers for its International Studies and Law, Justice & Culture programs.
-The current dean is economist Florenz Plassman.

 History

 The first diplomas awarded by Ohio University, two in all, were Bachelor of Arts and Science degrees.
 The university's first course offerings included Latin, Greek, rhetoric, English grammar, geography, logic, philosophy, literature, classics, astronomy, and various branches of mathematics, all of which still are offered in the College of Arts & Sciences.
 But since a liberal arts curriculum was all the university offered, the College of Arts & Sciences did not exist as a discrete entity until the university grew to include other colleges; it became a truly separate college—the College of Liberal Arts—in 1902.